Morris Bishop

-Morris Gilbert Bishop (15 April 1893 – 20 November 1973) was an American scholar, based at Cornell University, who wrote numerous books in Romance history, biography and literature, but whose work encompassed the early exploration of North America and the history of Cornell.
-He was also a prolific contributor of light verse and short prose pieces to the popular magazines of the day; his verse has also been collected in books.
+Morris Gilbert Bishop (April 15, 1893 – November 20, 1973) was an American scholar who wrote numerous books on Romance history, literature, and biography.
+His work extended to North American exploration and covered Pascal, Petrarch, Ronsard, La Rochefoucauld, Cabeza de Vaca, and Champlain—embracing literature in Italian, Spanish, Latin, and particularly French.
+He also worked as a translator and anthologist.
+Bishop was concerned that his books should be lively and engaging yet be soundly based on fact; they were widely praised for achieving these goals, but were sometimes criticized for falling short.

+Orphaned at 12, he was brought up in New York state and Ontario, wrote and published precociously, and entered Cornell University in 1910.
+Other than from 1914 to 1921 and 1942 to 1945, Bishop remained at Cornell for his entire working life and into retirement, at the age of 77 even fending off a demonstrator with a ceremonial mace.

+Bishop was a prolific contributor of light verse and short prose pieces to the popular magazines of the day.
+His light verse was praised by fellow poets such as Richard Armour, David McCord, and Louis Untermeyer.

-Early life and career
+Early life and education

-At the time of Morris Bishop's birth, his father, Edwin Rubergall Bishop, a Canadian physician, was working at Willard Asylum for the Chronic Insane in Willard, New York; Morris was actually born in the hospital.
-His mother, Bessie E. Gilbert, died two years later; and Morris and his elder brother Edwin were sent to live with their Canadian grandparents in Brantford, Ontario.
-His father remarried; and while he was working in Geneva, New York, the boys were sent to live with father and stepmother.
+At the time of Morris Bishop's birth his father, Edwin Rubergall Bishop, a Canadian physician, was working at Willard Asylum for the Chronic Insane in Willard, New York; Morris was actually born in the hospital.
+His mother, Bessie E. Gilbert, died two years later, and Morris and his elder brother Edwin were sent to live with their Canadian grandparents in Brantford, Ontario.
+His father remarried, and while he was working in Geneva, New York, the boys were sent to live with father and stepmother.
 Morris was then aged eight.
-However, both father and stepmother died (from tuberculosis) by the time he was 11; and the brothers were sent to live with their mother's family in Yonkers, New York.

-Bishop started writing young: his earliest known publication was in St. Nicholas, when he was 10.
+Both his father and stepmother died (from tuberculosis) by the time he was 11, so the brothers were sent to live with their mother's family in Yonkers, New York.
+Bishop began to write while very young: his earliest known publication was in St. Nicholas, when he was 10.
 He graduated from Yonkers High School in 1910.